 I am a professional photographer living and working in the South-West of England.
 An experienced concert photographer and wedding photographer, my style lends itself to a wide variety of themes in social and event photography.

-I still have a busy day job as an IT Business Analyst from which I get a lot of job satisfaction, but in the evenings and weekends my main passion is photography.
+I have a busy day job as a senior IT Business Analyst from which I get a lot of job satisfaction, but in the evenings and weekends my main passion is photography.

 A photo can never truly represent the experience of a live concert, but it should be able to portray some of the emotion and atmosphere felt by those who were there.

-I photograph concerts all over the UK, and sometimes abroad.
+I photograph concerts all over the UK, and sometimes overseas.
 Being based in the South West of England (Swindon) that usually entails a lot of travel to most gigs.
 But hey, that’s rock’n’roll, and the buzz I get at the end of the journey is worth it.

-I get commissioned to photograph specific shows by various magazines, and also work for a review site called Down The Front Media, but most of the time I’m working directly with bands, promoters, PR organisations and venues as a freelancer photographer.
+I get commissioned to photograph specific shows by various magazines, and have also worked for various review sites and venues, but most of the time I’m working directly with bands, promoters, PR organisations etc as a freelancer photographer.